ZadorozhnyiSemen/city_lights/README.md

 ## :bulb: Motivation and Context
 I had great fun working with animations API.
-What I thought would break everything actually did work.
+What I thought would break everything actually worked.
 It's so nice to write what you have in mind and not to be limited by frameworks!